syncfusion-content/maui-docs/MAUI/TreeView/load-on-demand.md

 {% endhighlight %}
 {% endtabs %}

-N> `LoadOnDemandCommand` receives [TreeViewNode](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html) as a command parameter by default.
+N> [LoadOnDemandCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_LoadOnDemandCommand) receives [TreeViewNode](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html) as a command parameter by default.

 ## Handling expander visibility

-The TreeView displays the expander icon for a specific node based on the return value of the [CanExecute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.command.canexecute?view=net-maui-8.0) method within the `LoadOnDemandCommand`.
+The TreeView displays the expander icon for a specific node based on the return value of the [CanExecute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.command.canexecute?view=net-maui-8.0) method within the [LoadOnDemandCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_LoadOnDemandCommand).
 When `CanExecute` returns `true`, the expander icon appears for that node.
 If returns `false`, the expander icon is not displayed for that node. `CanExecute` is invoked to determine the visibility of the expander icon before executing `LoadOnDemandCommand`.

 {% tabs %}
 {% highlight c# %}